Pablo Escobar was the world’s most famous drug lord. What can he teach you about starting a writing business?

 As the great Jim Rohn said:

-Are you looking for ways to get your writing business off the ground?
+So, are you looking for ways to get your writing business off the ground?

 Or are you looking for excuses?

-3. You need to focus on a niche
+3. You must focus on a niche.

 Pablo Escobar was known as El Zar de la Cocaina — “the Tsar of Cocaine”.